-After a day of sunset scoping on Tantalus, we headed over with some friends to one of my more recent Yelp finds; Livestock Tavern, a restaurant located in Honolulu’s Chinatown Art District.
+After a day of sunset scoping on Tantalus, we headed over with some friends to one of my more recent finds from Yelp Honolulu; Livestock Tavern, a restaurant located in Honolulu’s Chinatown Art District.
 With a full bar, a selection of worldly wines, and a reputation to match, we were excited to try out items from their Winter Supper menu.

 Warm Brie: Cranberry apple compote, walnuts, and toasted sourdough.

 This was absolutely amazing!
 Brie is our favorite cheese, and frying it elevates it to a whole new level.

 Tavern Burger: Bacon onion marmalade, gruyere, frisee, tomato, and brioche.

 That bacon, onion marmalade….freakin genius.